Tellusant/docs/articles-posts/pred-deep.md

 </div>

 ### 1.3 Limitations
 All models face tradeoffs between being predictive, explanatory, and understandable.
 These goals typically conflict at the margin.
 E.g., a pure time-dependent model often works well for near-term forecasts but is poor at explaining yet easy to understand.
 A long-term non-linear regression model may be predictive and explanatory but harder to understand.

 ---

 ## 2. Model Specifics

 Model specifics are downstream consequences of higher-order choices.
 These are the subject of countless textbooks, so we only touch on a few points:

 ### 2.1 Data
 Much of a modeling effort is spent on time-consuming data tasks, especially data wrangling.
 Having a clear view of what is needed saves considerable time.

 ### 2.2 Drivers
 Develop a list of potential drivers based on a) theory, and b) expert opinions, but do not c) test every conceivable driver except if you use philosophy 1.221, in which case you do not do a) and b).

 ### 2.3 Model Development
 Once the higher-level choices are made, it is straightforward to develop the actual model.
 It is still a great deal of work.

 ### 2.4 Validation
 Validation should be understood in three layers:
-- statistical fit,
+- statistical fit
-- comparison with alternatives,
+- comparison with alternatives
-- practical plausibility.
+- practical plausibility

 [Validate using ex-post MAPE](../quick-reads/Tellusant-Quick-Read-Ex-post-and-Ex-ante-Validation-of-Statistical-Models.pdf) if the model is over time, LOOCV if it is cross-sectional.
 Be sure to include alternative models (especially the naïve model) and compare with Akaike Information Criterion (AIC).
 But most importantly, does the chosen model meet the smell test?